Less Stress, More Discussion

 Traditional divorce litigation is can be contentious, lengthy and expensive.
 To address these issues, many people are choosing collaborative divorce or mediation instead of litigation.
 During these processes, the divorcing spouses and their individual lawyers work together to reach a negotiated settlement.
 When successful, mediation and collaborative divorce are less stressful and may be less costly than litigation.

 The Ewing Law Office LLC provides representation in collaborative divorce, mediation and other family law matters.
 We understand that resolving a divorce through alternative dispute resolution is a good choice for many couples.
 Attorney Lisa Millican Ewing has the experience to help you through divorce through any means you choose.
-Please call our office at (615) 800-3720 or contact us online to schedule a free 30-minute initial consultation with a Nashville collaborative divorce attorney.
+Please call our office at (615) 800-3720 or contact us online to schedule a no obligation initial consultation with a Nashville collaborative divorce attorney.

 Each person in a collaborative divorce retains his or her own lawyer and signs an agreement stating that the spouses will resolve all issues and reach a negotiated settlement.
 If they are unable to reach an agreement, each attorney will withdraw and the couple will go to trial with new attorneys.
 Because the couple will need to spend additional time and money hiring new lawyers and pursuing litigation if the collaboration fails, there is extra incentive for all parties to work together.